alex-bellon/send-my/Firmware/ESP32/README.md

 - `build/openhaystack.bin` -- The application itself

 These files are required for the next step: Deploy the firmware.

-## Enable Bluetooth

-You might also need to enable Bluetooth.
-To do so, type in `idf.py menuconfig`, then go to `Component config` --> `Bluetooth` and enable Bluetooth.

 ## Deploy the Firmware